bit-badger/RethinkDb.Driver.FSharp/README.md

 // and
 filterJS "function (row) { return 30 == row['age'] }"
 ```

+## Licensing

+While no specific additional license restrictions exist for this project, there are modifications to the Apache v2
+license on this project's dependencies.
+Please see [the heading on the C# driver page][license] for details.

 ---

 If you are using the project, feel free to file issues about your pain points; there is no substitute for real-world feedback!